 This may be to compensate for the added risk of holding small companies, since they will not be able to whether financial downturns as well as big corporations with loads of cash reserves.

-The net-net stocks the authors selected to be in their portfolio are often illiquid.
-Companies that are illiquid and difficult to easily trade compensate investors by providing them with higher than average returns.
+The net-net stocks the authors selected were illiquid.
+Companies that are illiquid and difficult to trade compensate investors by providing them with higher than average returns.

 High returns remained unexplained